oskarhane/react-suber/README.md

 Returns the wrapped component with the `bus` prop injected.

 #### Arguments
-- `component: Component` React component.
+- `component: Component` Preact component.
 Can be PureComponent or regular Component

 #### Returns a new React Component